-Wheel speed sensors, also called speed sensors or vehicle speed sensors, are used in nearly every car manufactured today.
-They replaced the old, mechanical tachometer as a more accurate and cheaper option that also allows the engine's computer (engine control unit or ECU) to monitor each wheel on the car separately.
-This allows the ECU to use the individual wheel speed data in other systems such as vehicle stability control (VSC) and anti-lock braking (ABS).
+Wheel speed sensors, also called ABS sensors, are used in every car manufactured today.
+Wheel speed sensors allow the ECU to monitor each wheel on the car separately.
+This allows the ECU to use the individual wheel speed data in safety systems such as vehicle stability control (VSC) and anti-lock braking (ABS).

-Finally, in normal operation, wheel speed sensors give readings to the ECU which become the speed readout (tachometer) on most modern dashboards.
+Finally, in some vehicles, wheel speed sensors provide information to the ECU which becomes the speed readout shown by the speedometer.